 The purpose of Women's and Lesbian, Gay, Bisexual, and Transgender Services is to create educational programming for and about UHCL's female and LGBT students, staff, and faculty and to be advocates for their needs.
 Our services and programs are open to all those who are interested in women's and LGBT issues.
 The women's programming includes increasing awareness of sexual assault, the contributions of women throughout history, and health issues such as breast cancer and heart disease.
 Our largest women's program is VDAY UHCL "The Vagina Monologues", which raises money for anti-gender violence organizations.
 The LGBT programming includes a weekly discussion group and activities honoring LGBT History Month and National Day of Silence.
-We have also established a Safe Zone program which is a faculty and staff members who display the Safe Zone logo have enthusiastically volunteered to be visible resources and advocates for LGBT people and their loved ones on campus.
+We have also established a Safe Zone program which is a faculty and staff program created to identify a network of allies within the university.
+The faculty and staff members who display the Safe Zone logo have enthusiastically volunteered to be visible resources and advocates for LGBT people and their loved ones on campus.